 Greg Deis is a former federal prosecutor and co-chair of Mayer Brown's White Collar Defense & Compliance practice.
-Greg’s practice focuses on leading sensitive internal investigations and defending clients in criminal and regulatory proceedings.
-Greg is also a seasoned trial lawyer, having served as lead trial counsel in numerous criminal jury trials, as well as in civil litigation and arbitration.
+Greg's practice focuses on leading internal investigations and defending clients in criminal and regulatory proceedings.
+Greg is also a seasoned trial lawyer, having served as lead trial counsel in numerous trials and arbitrations, both as a prosecutor and in private practice.

 Prior to rejoining Mayer Brown in 2013, Greg served as an Assistant US Attorney in Chicago, assigned to the Public Corruption section.
 Greg prosecuted numerous public officials and law enforcement officers with fraud, bribery, extortion and tax offenses, including the bribery prosecution of an Illinois state representative.
 Greg served as trial counsel in over a dozen criminal jury trials, including the month-long trial of William Cellini, a longstanding political insider in Illinois convicted of extorting campaign contributions for then-Governor Rod Blagojevich.
 In addition to his corruption experience, Greg investigated and prosecuted a wide range of federal criminal cases involving complex financial fraud, money laundering, computer offenses and international drug trafficking.
 For example, Greg prosecuted high-ranking members of both the Los Zetas and Sinaloa cartels, including Joaquín Guzmán Loera ("El Chapo").